owise1/ic-js/docs/ic.md

 Thots are by humans for humans.
 They are not facts.
 In fact, they're not even true.
 They're not our "digital exhaust".

-You can just call them "tags" if you want.
+Also, if it makes you more comfortable, you can just call them "tags".
+We're old.

 ## Why would anyone use this?

 We can use ICs to create and discover meaning.
 I put down what I think.
 You put down what you think.
-Then we combine them.
+Then we combine them in all the different ways.

 `.ic` is a way to store and share our thoughts on the web.
 It's simpler and more straightforward than HTML because it serves a different purpose.
 We can use it to build a universal database of human thought normalized on the way we speak.
 And we can use it to create dense meaning webs with closeknit groups.

 These are tools for connection not influence.
 There is no reason to spam an IC because there is no central authority.
 We can easily decide what to include or remove depending on what we're after.
 Our trusted collections are treasures.
 We protect them.

-Also, there are only like a bazillion other things you could do with an IC.
+Plus, there are only like a bazillion other things you could do with an IC.
 Here are a few ideas...

 ### All The Types